 Children living in poverty often have greater health problems and are more likely to suffer from disease because of a lack of proper treatment.
 Poor health can keep children from school for weeks or even years at a time, holding them further back in a system that was already inadequate.
-Our programs provide health care for children so they have a chance to focus on education, helping their families or just being a kid.
+Our programs provide children with access to health and dental care, as well as psychological wellness courses and activities, so they have a chance to focus on education, helping their families, or just being a kid.

-The problem of education and poverty doesn’t simply add up to inadequate educational systems.
-The lack of resources and support in these communities mean children fail to attend school, fall behind and drop out.
-Education is essential to giving children the tools they need to create lasting change in their lives, and break the cycle of poverty for themselves and their families.
+The problem of education and poverty isn’t simply a matter of inadequate educational systems.
+The lack of resources and support in these communities means children fail to attend school, then fall behind and eventually drop out.
+Education is essential for children to acquiree the tools they need to create lasting change in their lives and break the cycle of poverty for themselves and their families.

 How can you apply for a job if you’ve never seen a resume?
 Or haven’t been taught how to speak to employers, or where to look for work?
 Youth in impoverished communities find themselves without the basic life skills to get a job.
 Our programs provide youth the skills they need to seek and secure stable employment in their local communities and put them on track to a better future.

 Many children in poverty have never seen a life outside the lack and struggle of their current circumstances.
 One of the most important gifts we can give a child in poverty is the vision for a better future.
 Our empowerment programs foster social responsibility, instill leadership skills, and offer employment training to help children develop the hope and confidence to free themselves and their families from poverty.